fbq('init', '848915813076674', { em: 'email@email.com', // Values will be hashed automatically by the pixel using SHA-256 ph: '1234567890', ... });

 What Sales Matter to the NYT List?

-The New York Times tracks book sales from a select group of bookstores and retailers across the U.S. These include:
+The New York Times tracks book sales from a select group of bookstores and retailers across the U.S., including:

 • Independent bookstores (small, locally owned shops)